Queen Elizabeth Theatre

 Adi Salant

 In WHICH/ONE, originally commissioned for Ballet BC in 2019, the talent of Israeli choreographer and former Co-Artistic Director of the Batsheva Dance Company shines bright.
-Salant’s work is anchored by a deep sense of presence, navigating between explosive physicality and delicate scarcity.
-Set to musical excerpts from A Chorus Line in addition to an original soundscape, the piece highlights the entire company and explores contrasting themes of human performance and mundanity.
+Salant’s work is both clever and profound, anchored by a deep sense of presence and navigating between explosive physicality and delicate scarcity.

 Work